MWC-Developer/HttpTraceAnalyser/README.md

 - **Sort** — left-click a header to cycle **none ▸ ascending ▲ ▸ descending ▼**.
 Powered by `DataView.Sort` so sorting is O(n log n) on the underlying table.
 - **Row removal** — right-click a row → *Remove* to drop selected rows.

+### Sessions

+Each loaded trace file is a **session**, tracked by `Model/TraceSessionManager`.
+The sessions panel on the left of the main window (collapsible via the rail button, resizable via its splitter) always lists every loaded session by file name, with the active one shown in bold:

+- Click a session to switch the grid/viewers to show it (no disk re-read).
+- The **+** button in the panel header opens a file picker to load an additional trace as a new session.
+- The **✕** next to a session closes (unloads) it, freeing its memory; closing the active session auto-switches to another loaded session, or clears the viewer if none remain.

+Each session owns its own independent `FilterRuleCollection` and `HighlightRuleCollection` (see `Model/TraceSessionManager.cs`) — filters and highlight rules set while one session is active do not apply to any other loaded session.
+The **Filter**/**Highlights** editors, and the corresponding MCP tools, always operate on the currently active session's rules.

 ### Highlighting

 `Model/HighlightRule` + `HighlightRuleSet` describe row-colour rules.
 A rule can match any session-grid field, including `Process` and plugin-contributed fields, using one of `Equals`, `NotEquals`, `Contains`, `StartsWith`, `Regex`, or `Range` (numeric `min-max`, e.g. `400-599`).